montan-code/nfdinspector/README.md

 # NFDInspector

-A Python module to inspect formal quality problems in research data, funded by the "4Memory Incubator Funds" of the consortium NFDI4Memory.
+A Python package to inspect formal quality problems in research data (currently compatible metadata standards: LIDO and EAD).
+Funded by the "4Memory Incubator Funds" of the consortium NFDI4Memory and maintained by the Montanhistorisches Dokumentationszentrum (montan.dok) of the Deutsches Bergbau-Museum Bochumcomplian.

 ## Installation